knwachuk/GettingAndCleaningDataProject/README.md

 <p>This is a simple introduction to the contents of the repo.
 In order to
-fully understand the data, it needs to be used in conjunction with the information provided with the data, as well as the CodeBook.md file.</p>
+fully understand the data, it needs to be used in conjunction with the information provided with the data, as well as the CodeBook.md file.
+Finally, there is a data dictionary, DataDicitoinary.txt, for the DATA object that explains in more detail the variables and their units.</p>

 ## About the Repo